 How Can Independent Contractors Fit Within Your Business Model?

 To hire effectively, you need to know what qualities you’re looking for.
 Do you want people who are willing to go above and beyond their assignment?
 Are you looking for candidates who understand how to effectively talk to each other about problems they encounter?
-Look at the industry that your business is in, and then think about the common struggles you face.
+Before hiring independent contractors, take a good look at the industry that your business is in, and then think about the common struggles you face.
 This will help you find contract workers who not only meet your current needs but also function as team players within your business.

-These two skills are important in all industries.
+This skillset is of utmost importance in all industries.
 You’re looking for workers who are able to effectively communicate with you and their fellow contractors about problems that arise and how to fix them.
-You can try to ask questions that will let you know more about their personality, but you can also incorporate a personality test into the interview process.
+You can try to ask questions that will let you know more about their personality, but you can also incorporate a personality test into the interview process in order to determine their communication skills.

-Emotional intelligence and personality assessments can give insight into candidates’ social skills, empathy levels, reaction to criticism, and honesty.
+Emotional intelligence and personality assessments can also give insight into candidates’ social skills, empathy levels, reaction to criticism, and honesty.
 Individuals who work well in teams can be identified in part by highly accurate and validated tests.
-By assessing a candidate’s personality, you’ll also gain insight into their level of humility and whether or not they’re teachable.
+By assessing a candidate’s personality, you’ll also gain insight into their level of humility and whether or not they are teachable.

 Some independent contractors think that showing confidence and having gumption will get them the job, but don’t be fooled by false confidence.
-Your best candidates are humble, and that’s what will make them teachable.
+Ideal candidates are incredibly knowledgeable and competent in their area of expertise.
+However, the best quality they can possess is humility because that’s what will make them teachable.
 A desire to learn should be one of the most important qualities that you look for in any candidate for a long-term contract.
 Real confidence is associated with a person’s ability to admit when he or she has something to learn.
 These are qualities that are difficult or even impossible to teach, but they’re also essential to working on a team.

 Creating a great team is possible, but you want to ensure that you’re starting with the right candidates.
 One or two negative attitudes can sour the experience for everyone else.
 Take the time to find candidates who can grow and bring others together.